onenetinc/webflow-cc/README.md

 - If DEV_MODE is true, automatically picks the local dev server only if it's running.
 This allows for fast updates.
 - Host assets externally in the /assets folder (useful for hosting larger video files).
 - Automatic deployment when you push to main.
+- Enables quick access to creating serverless functions, these will be accessible via dev mode, or live from netlify when pushed to to GitHub.

 ## Getting Started